 Ears and a curly tail…

 Last job of all was to weave his little floppy ears, again using a close-knit basketweaving technique that Eddie had demonstrated, before making a curly tail by winding a willow rod tightly around a bodkin – one of the few times I used a piece of equipment other than my hands, all day.

 With the addition of his basketweave ears and curly tail, my little piglet friend was complete.
 I like his cheeky inquisitive expression – he looks like he’s up for a bit of mischief!

-Back home, I asked my 6 year old son Sam what my piglet should be called and he decided on ‘Salty Pig’.
-Slightly bemused, it took a moment to realise that this was a reference to Peppa Pig (practically a deity in our household) so Salty Pig he is and will remain, snuffling on the lawn to his little piggy heart’s content.
-A lasting reminder of a very enjoyable day spent manipulating six foot willow rods into a quirky, three dimensional and strangely lifelike form.
+Back home, I asked my son Sam what my piglet should be called and he decided on ‘Salty Pig’.
+Slightly bemused, it took a moment to realise that this was a reference to Peppa Pig.
+So Salty Pig he is, snuffling on the lawn to his heart’s content.
+He’s a lasting reminder of a very enjoyable day.

-For anyone who is interested in trying their hand at willow weaving, I would highly recommend this one day course as a starting point.
-It’s great fun and you really get a feel for the willow, learning at your own pace, with input from Eddie who is clearly passionate about his craft, having learnt it from his late father.
+For anyone interested in trying their hand at willow weaving, I would highly recommend this course.
+It’s great fun and you really get a feel for the willow, learning at your own pace.
+Eddie’s input is great too – he’s clearly passionate about his craft, having learnt it from his late father.

-One of the things I loved about this day was that the material is just so raw and natural and can be transformed so completely just with your own two hands.
-Anyone who loves the idea of using a time-honoured and traditional material in a new and exciting way will enjoy the creative possibilities that this one day willow weaving and basketmaking course offers.
+One of the things I loved about this day was that the material is just so raw and natural.
+I love too that it can be transformed so completely with your own two hands.
+Anyone who loves the idea of using a time-honoured and traditional material will love this course.

 If you run a creative course that you think our readers would be interested in reading about, do get in touch by emailing firstname.lastname@example.org.